christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 In translation, better results are achieved by joint BPE, encoding both the target and source languages with the same dictionary of encoding.
 For languages using a different alphabets, characters are transliterated from one alphabet to the other.
 This helps in particular to copy Named Entities which do not belong to a dictionary.

-Last, it is possible to relax the greedy and deterministic symbol replacement of BPE, by using a **unigram language model** that assumes that each symbol occurs independently in the sequence and given this assumption, compute the vocabulary of the desired size that maximizes the likelihood by an iterative algorithm.
-Multiple decodings are possible for a text into a sequence of symbols.
-The probability of a decoding into the sequence of symbols $$ (x_1, ..., x_M) $$ is given by :
+Last, it is possible to relax the greedy and deterministic symbol replacement of BPE, by using a **unigram language model** that assumes that each symbol occurs independently in the sequence and given this assumption, the probability of a sequence of symbols $$ (x_1, ..., x_M) $$ is given by :

 $$ P(x_1, ..., x_M) = \prod_{i=1}^M p(x_i) $$

+So it is possible to compute the vocabulary of the desired size that maximizes the likelihood by an iterative algorithm.
+Also, multiple decodings into a sequence of symbols are possible for a text and the model gives each of them a probability.
+At training time, it is possible to sample a decoding of the input given the symbol distribution.
+At inference, it is possible to compute the predictions using multiple decodings, and choose the most confident prediction.
+Such a technique, called **subword regularization**, improves the results in all natural language tasks.

 # Building the distributed representations of the symbols